bvilnis/bennysbytes_old/content/en/blog/posts/2023-03-16/index.md

   ## SRE: The Backbone of Modern System Management
   Now that we've got the monitoring and observability dynamic duo covered, let's talk about Site Reliability Engineering (SRE).
 SRE is a discipline that combines software engineering and systems engineering to create large-scale, reliable systems.
 It's the secret sauce that makes companies like Google and Netflix run smoothly, even when they're juggling millions of users and petabytes of data.

   SREs, a role conceived by Google in response to the DevOps movement, are versatile engineers in the tech world who bridge the gap between software development and operations.
 They are proficient in a multitude of tasks, such as capacity planning, performance analysis, incident response, and postmortem reviews.
 So, where does observability fit into the SRE equation?
-Essentially, observability acts as one of the fundamental tools that an SRE utilizes in their daily operations, empowering them to maintain and optimize modern software systems.
+Essentially, observability acts as one of the fundamental tools that an SRE utilises in their daily operations, empowering them to maintain and optimise modern software systems.

   To be an effective SRE, you need to have a deep understanding of your system's inner workings and be able to diagnose and resolve issues quickly.
 That's where observability comes in.
 By providing granular insights into your system, observability enables SREs to identify potential problems, pinpoint their root causes, and implement appropriate solutions.
 Observability and SRE go hand in hand, like Batman and Robin, working together to keep systems running smoothly and reliably.